-Given the plan direction summarized above, Councilman Albus Brooks, in partnership with CPD, initiated a public process to draft new zoning for Arapahoe Square in the fall of 2014.
-Utilizing a third-party facilitator and a Technical Task Force composed of a diverse range of stakeholders, the process included the following components:
+To implement plan recommendations, Councilman Albus Brooks, in partnership with CPD, initiated a public process to draft new zoning and an updated design review system for Arapahoe Square in the fall of 2014.
+The project was guided by a Technical Task Force with help from a third-party facilitator.
+It included three key phases:

-- Phase 1: agreement on approach and goals, November 2014 January 2015, entailing two meetings of the Technical Task Force - Phase 2: drafting new zoning and new design standards and guidelines, February 2015 - January 2016, totaling nine meetings of the Technical Task Force - Phase 3: public review, February 2016 March 2016.
-Public review included the following components: - A Public Review Draft posted for one month on the project web site with information on how to comment - o A Community Open House - o Office hours for one-on-one meetings with staff - Staff presentations to the Downtown Denver Partnership, area RNOs and other interested organizations - o A presentation to INC's Zoning and Planning Committee
+- Phase 1: agreement on approach and goals, November 2014 January 2015 (with two Task Force meetings). - Phase 2: drafting new zoning and new design standards and guidelines, February 2015 January 2016 (with nine Task Force meetings). - Phase 3: public review, February 2016 March 2016 (with one Task Force meeting).
+Public review included the following components: - A Public Review Draft posted for one month on the project web site with information on how to comment - o A Community Open House - o Office hours for one-on-one meetings with staff - Staff presentations to the Downtown Denver Partnership, area RNOs and other interested organizations - A presentation to INC's Zoning and Planning Committee

 The outcome of the process includes a proposed text amendment to implement two new context- and form-based zone districts (D-AS-12+ and D-AS-20+) and a map amendment application to legislatively rezone properties in the Arapahoe Square area to the new districts.
+The map amendment application also proposes to rezone some areas outside of Arapahoe Square with existing zone district that implement Northeast Downtown Neighborhoods Plan recommendations.
 Working with the Technical Task Force and other stakeholders, city staff also drafted new design standards and guidelines that will work in tandem with the D-AS-12+ and D-AS-20+ zone districts.
-Note that City Council does not adopt design standards and guidelines (Planning Board unanimously recommended adoption of the design standards and guidelines by the Manager of Community Planning and Development per Section 12-18 of the Denver Revised Municipal Code in a public hearing on May 4, 2016).
+Note that City Council does not adopt design standards and guidelines - The Denver Planning Board unanimously recommended adoption of the design standards and guidelines by the Manager of Community Planning and Development per Section 12-18 of the Denver Revised Municipal Code in a public hearing on May 4, 2016.
 An Executive Summary outlining key points of the proposed zoning and design review system is attached to this staff report.